port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Datadog/trigger-datadog-incident.md

 5. Trigger the action from Port's [Self Serve](https://app.getport.io/self-serve)

-6. Done! wait for the incident to be trigger in Datadog
+6. Done! wait for the incident to be triggered in Datadog

 Congrats 🎉 You've triggered your first incident in Datadog from Port!